-The holidays are upon us and it's time to get all those gifts for the homesteader in your life.
-Take it from me, a fellow homesteader, these are the top gifts that I've ever received (or bought for myself!).
-Everything from the cast iron in the kitchen to organizing the garden, personal care items, and even those gifts to NEVER give!
+The holidays are upon us, and it's time to get all those gifts for the homesteader in your life.
+Take it from me, a fellow homesteader.
+These are the top gifts that I've ever received (or bought for myself!).
+Everything from the cast iron in the kitchen to organizing the garden, personal care items, towels and sheets (and even those gifts NEVER to give)!

 It's close to the holidays and you may be wondering just what to get for your homesteading friends!